epictnr/metrics/README.md

 Epictnr Metrics 🪣
 ======

-Collect metrics from many NodeJS instances
+Collect metrics (OpenMetrics\Prometheus) from many NodeJS instances

 ### How to use